ahmetb/cloud-run-faq/README.md

 ### How do I make my web application compatible with Cloud Run?

-Your existing applications must listen on `PORT` environment variable to work on Cloud Run (see [container contract][container-contract]).
-(This value is currently only `8080`, but it may change in the future.)
+Your existing applications must listen on the `PORT` environment variable to work on Cloud Run (see [container contract][container-contract]).
+This environment variable is given to your app by Cloud Run.
+It currently defaults to `8080` (but you should not rely on this) and you can [customize this port number](#customizing-port-number-on-cloud-run).

-If your existing application doesn't allow you to configure port number it listens on, Cloud Run currently doesn't allow customizing the `PORT` value.

 ### Can Cloud Run receive events?